Bbaltzersen/Simpleza/README.md

 Old prototype of my mealplanning website.
-It contains the initial backend, and Frontend.
+It contains the initial backend, and frontend.